 Not that you would know it from the title but Greenland is a Disaster Movie.
 The title makes the film sound either like a work about the exploration of the North Atlantic island or else an environmentalist drama.
 Nothing about it suggests that Greenland it is a meteor/asteroid collision film.
-Certainly, there have had a number of these in the past with the likes of A Fire in the Sky (1978), Meteor (1979), Without Warning (1994), Asteroid (tv mini-series, 1997), Armageddon (1998), Deep Impact (1998), Judgment Day (1999), Deadly Skies (2006), Meteor (2009), Asteroid vs Earth (2014), Impact Earth (2015) and Meteor Assault (2015) and subsequently the hilariously satiric Don’t Look Up (2021).
+Certainly, there have had a number of these in the past with the likes of A Fire in the Sky (1978), Meteor (1979), Asteroid (tv mini-series, 1997), Armageddon (1998), Deep Impact (1998), Judgment Day (1999), Deadly Skies/Force of Impact (2006), Meteor (2009), Asteroid vs Earth (2014), Impact Earth (2015) and Meteor Assault (2015) and subsequently the hilariously satiric Don’t Look Up (2021).

 Greenland was released in August and September of 2020, going to streaming in December.
 For most of the world, this was at the very height of the Corona Virus pandemic.
 Sitting back to watch what is in effect a standard pre-pandemic disaster movie in 2021, there seems something oddly redundant about it.
 The plot about the world facing vast catastrophic mass destruction and the personal dramas of a family to be reunited amid the splintering social chaos wash over one and feel like empty pieces of melodrama.
 You yourself have undergone months of lockdown isolation, struggled to stay financially afloat, people have not socialised or seen family members for months, you live in fear of unmasked human contact with other human beings, even seeing an unmasked person has become a rarity.
 These events have just as catastrophically shaken the world to its core but none of it seems to have the slightest thing in common with anything happening on screen in the film.